Notice

 A Brief History of Compline in the Episcopal Church

-Evening Prayer remains a separate, beautiful, and distinct liturgy and is said at 5:30 p.m. every weekday at St. Anne’s.
+Evening Prayer remains a separate, beautiful, and distinct liturgy and is said at 5:30 p.m. every weekday at St. Anne’s and online.
 Compline is sung at St. Anne’s not as an alternative to evening prayer, but as an addition to our offerings as a community of prayer.